Week 3 - Data Structures & Testing

 }

-// Convenience method to assert the equality of 2 Strings and fail the program if not equal.
+// Convenience method to assert the equality of two strings and fail the program if they are not equal.

 void manualAssertString(String str, String equalTo) {